 As long as the price of our common stock remains at less than \$5 per share, we will be subject to so-called "penny stock rules" which could decrease our stock's market liquidity.
 The Security and Exchange Commission ("SEC") has adopted regulations which define a "penny stock" to include any equity security that has a market price of less than \$5 per share or an exercise price of less than \$5 per share, subject to certain exceptions.
 For any transaction involving a penny stock, unless exempt, the rules require the delivery to and execution by the retail customer of a written declaration of suitability relating to the penny stock, which must include disclosure of the commissions payable to both the broker/dealer and the registered representative and current quotations for the securities.
-Finally, the broker/dealer must send monthly statements disclosing recent price information for the penny stocks.
+Finally, the broker/dealer must send monthly statements disclosing recent price information for the penny stocks held in the account and information on the limited market in penny stocks.
 Those requirements could adversely affect the market liquidity of our common stock.
 There can be no assurance that the price of our common stock will rise above \$5 per share so as to avoid these regulations.